rhc-facanono/MaxMSP-MCP-Server/README.md

 ![img](./assets/generate.gif)
 Check out the [full video](https://www.youtube.com/watch?v=Ns89YuE5-to) where you can listen to the synthesised sounds.

-The LLM agent has access to the official documentation for each object, which helps in retrieving and explaining unfamiliar objects, debugging, and verifying their own actions.
+The LLM agent has access to the official documentation of each object, which helps in retrieving and explaining objects, debugging, and verifying their own actions.

 ## Installation